Varun487/AIAlgoTrading/AITradingPlatform/DataFeeder/README.md

 			- Source data from AlphaVantage with parameters ![DONE]
 			- Push to DB ![DONE]
 			  - Check if data not in DB before inserting data ![DONE]
-	- Calculate indicators on sourced data ![INCOMPLETE]
+	- Calculate indicators on sourced data
 - Real time `Only Yahoo!
 Finance`
     - Create a python script to get latest data on all companies present in DB through Yahoo finance
 	  - Get all companies from DB